ysimonson/knosh/README.md

 Functions:
 * `(exit code:integer)`: exits the shell with the given code
 * `(pid) -> integer`: Returns the shell's pid.
+* `(stdin/read-to-newline)`: Reads from the shell's stdin until a newline, returning a string.
 * `(stdin/fd) -> integer`: Returns the shell's stdin fd.
 * `(stdout/fd) -> integer`: Returns the shell's stdout fd.
 * `(stderr/fd) -> integer`: Returns the shell's stderr fd.